cozy/cozy-stack/docs/crud.md

 ### Typing

-The notion of document type does not exist in couchdb.
+The notion of document type does not exist in Couchdb.

-Cozy-stack introduce this notion with a special `_type` field.
-This type cannot contain "/", it should be unique among all developers, it is recommend to use the Java naming convention with a domain you own.
+Cozy-stack introduce this notion by prefixing each document's `_id` with a fully qualified type name followed by `/`.

+This type name cannot contain `/`, and it should be unique among all developers, it is recommended to use the Java naming convention with a domain you own.

-All CozyCloud types will be prefixed by io.cozy
+All CozyCloud types will be prefixed by io.cozy and be pluralized.
+Example ID : `io.cozy.events/6494e0ac-dfcb-11e5-88c1-472e84a9cbee`
+Where, `io.cozy.` is the developer specific prefix, `events` the actual type, and `6494e0ac-dfcb-11e5-88c1-472e84a9cbee` the document's unique (within a type) id .

 ------------------------------------------------------------------------------